temporalio/docker-compose/README.md

 ## How to use

-The following steps will run a local instance of the Temporal Server using the default configuration file:
+The following steps will run a local instance of the Temporal Server using the default configuration file ():

 1. Clone this repository.
 2. Change directory into the root of the project.